-Faslodex is a prescription drug approved by the Food and Drug Administration (FDA) in 2002 to treat estrogen receptor-positive breast cancer in postmenopausal women whose cancer progressed after treatment with antiestrogen therapy such as Tamoxifen.
-Faslodex is also known by its drug name, Fulvestrant.
+Faslodex is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat estrogen receptor-positive breast cancer in postmenopausal women whose cancer progressed after treatment with antiestrogen therapy such as tamoxifen.
+Faslodex is also known by its drug name, fulvestrant.

 About two-thirds of breast cancers are estrogen receptor-positive, meaning that they require estrogen in order to grow.
 Faslodex is a member of a class of drugs called estrogen receptor agonists.
 Faslodex is believed to work by blocking estrogen from acting on breast cancer cells, thereby slowing the growth of the cancer.

 How do I take it?